 - It is critical for schools to enumerate gender, gender identity and gender expression in their anti-bullying, anti-harassment and non-discrimination policies.

 School districts often need help knowing how to best support transgender and non-binary students.
-HRC’s Welcoming Schools Program offers professional development trainings and free resources, including lesson plans and book lists to support schools in becoming gender inclusive and to directly support transgender and non-binary students.
+Welcoming Schools offers professional development trainings and free resources, including lesson plans and recommendations for books to support schools in becoming gender inclusive and to directly support transgender and non-binary students.